 - Reducing complexity and administrative burden in industry submissions

 - Sharing of resources and knowledge between countries

 - The collaboration is expected to result in reduced workload and time to market.

 The collaboration seeks synergies by enabling communication between the agencies during the normal HTA processes in participating agencies.
 FINOSE assessment would ideally add only two new features to the current national processes:

-- The company submits simultaneously to Fimea, NoMA and TLV (a single submission point is under development.
+- The company submits simultaneously to DMC, Fimea, NoMA and TLV (a single submission point is under development).

-- The company signs a waiver to allow communication on confidential material between the three agencies and between the agencies and decision makers in respective country.
+- The company signs a waiver to allow communication on confidential material between the four agencies and between the agencies and decision makers in respective country.